Memory Capacity of Recurrent Neural Networks with Matrix Representation: Experiments

 \subsection{Matrix Copy Task}

-A long standing problem in recurrent neural networks has been that of efficient recall of sequences observed long time in past \citep{pmlr-v28-pascanu13}.
-To benchmark the long term memory capability of MatNTM, we test it on a version of copy task as done in \citep{hochreiter1997long,graves2014neural} which has been extended for matrix sequences.
+A long-standing problem in RNNs has been that of efficient recall of sequences observed over a long time duration in the past \cite{pmlr-v28-pascanu13} due to vanishing and exploding gradient problems arising during training.
+In order to benchmark the long-term memory capability of MatNTM, we test it on a version of the copy task as done in \cite{hochreiter1997long,graves2014neural} which has been extended for matrix sequences.
 Note that this framework includes the vector copy task as a special case.